-As a consumer of economic theory, I am primarily interested in social theories for their rhetorical value.
-While my attraction to social theory developed during my studies of mainstream economic models of decision-making (rationality, sophisticated probabilistic beliefs, Bayesian updating, etc.), I continue to believe in the potential of alternative models of decision-making to illustrate economic phenomena.
+I value social theory for its rhetoric: the potential for profundity to arise from abstraction.
+While my admiration for social theory developed during my studies of mainstream mathematical economic models of decision-making (rationality, sophisticated probabilistic beliefs, Bayesian updating, etc.), I hold faith in the potential of boundedly rational models of decision-making and non-mathematical theory to illustrate economic phenomena.

 Seemingly Rational Choice